njoylab/docs.echovalue.dev/content/5-Logs.md

-error | Optional, error message timestamp | Timestamp of Log Creation. expiration | Expiration Timestamp of the Log Entry cost | cost deducted from the wallet
+error | Optional, error message timestamp | Timestamp of Log Creation. expiration | Expiration Timestamp of the Log Entry cost | Cost deducted from the wallet balance | New credit balance

 <aside class="notice">
 Costs: 1 credit for each entry log returned ( `n` value in the response).
 Please note that `n` returned could be less than the value requested depending on wallet capacity and total number of entries